centreon/centreon-archived/doc/en/installation/prerequisites.rst

 Operating System
 ================

-If you **use Centreon ISO v3.x the operating system will be CentOS v6**.
+If you **use Centreon ISO v3.x you can choose between operating system CentOS v6 or CentOS v7**.

 If you prefer to use **Red Hat OS** you must install it in **v6 or v7 version** and use rpms from repository.

-Else you can use another GNU/Linux operating system but installation will be more complex and realised using software sources.
+Else you can use another GNU/Linux operating system but installation will be more complex and realized using software sources.

 .. note::
     Only 64-bit operating systems (x86_64) are supported.